Synobsys/synobsys.github.io/standards/7-DefinitionOfDone.md

 * All tasks are completed;
 * BDD tests written and passing.
 I.e. meeting the acceptance criteria.
 * No (new) findings in [Discovery](https://www.outsystems.com/forge/component-overview/409/discovery)
-* No technical debt added in [Architecture Dashboard](https://www.outsystems.com/platform/architecture-dashboard/)
+* No technical debt added in [AI Mentor Studio](https://success.outsystems.com/documentation/11/managing_the_applications_lifecycle/manage_technical_debt/)
 * No Service Studio Warnings
-* [DevOps configuration](TBD) is updated.
+* **DevOps configuration** is updated.
 E.g. Turn Light BPT on, data export/import is described.

 ## When is a Sprint DONE?